Perfectoid fields in the language of rings: Perfectoid fields in the language of rings

 If $\mathrm{char}(Ku)=0$, then $u$ is a proper coarsening of both $v$ and $w$ and $Ku$ is algebraically closed (by another application of \cite[Theorem 4.4.1]{EP05}.
 Thus, writing $\bar{w}$ for the valuation induced by $w$ on $Ku$, the ring $\Oo_{\bar{w}}/(p)$ is semiperfect by algebraic closedness of $Ku$.
 Considered as ideals of $\Oo_w$, we get $\mathfrak{m}_u\subseteq (p)$, and so the residue map corresponding to $u$ induces an isomorphism $\Oo_{\bar{w}}/(p) \cong \Oo_{{w}}/(p)$.
 Hence, $\Oo_w/(p)$ is also semiperfect.

-If $\mathrm{char}(Ku)=p$, we may assume that both $(K,v)$ and $(K,w)$ are $\aleph_1$-saturated (by replacing $(K,v,w)$ with an ultrapower and applying Lemma \ref{lem-mixed}(2) once again).
+If $\mathrm{char}(Ku)=p$, we may assume that both $(K,v)$ and $(K,w)$ are $\aleph_1$-saturated as, by Lemma \ref{lem-mixed}(2), the assumptions still hold when passing to an ultrapower of $(K,v,w)$.
 We write $v^+$ (respectively $w^+$) to denote the coarsest coarsening of residue characteristic $p$ of $v$ (respectively $w$).
 Since both $v^+$ and $w^+$ are (not necessarily proper) coarsenings of $u$ and coarsenings are linearly ordered by inclusion, we obtain $v^+=w^+$.
-Applying \cite[Lemma 7.2.19]{JK25} with $\varpi = p$, we obtain
+Since by assumption $K$ admits no unramified henselian valuation of mixed characteristic $(0,p)$, $w^+K = v^+K$ has no minimum positive element.
+This allows us to apply \cite[Lemma 7.2.19]{JK25} with $\varpi = p$, and we obtain

 as desired. \end{proof}